LilisProtoLab/FDM-print-station/README.md

 # FDM print station
+For a number of FDM 3D printing materials it is of importance to store and use them under low relative humidity conditions.
+For this purpose a station was designed, containing an adapter drawer with two storage compartments, and three 3D printer compartments.
+For each compartment relative humidity (and temperature) can be monitored and controlled by flushing with dried compressed air.

 ## Main features
 This FDM print station contains:
-+ One dry-air storage drawer with two compartments for spools of filament, flushed with dry compressed air to reach a humidity setpoint controlled via Home Assistant.
++ A humidity control system
-	+ Building-supplied compressed air is fed through a membrane filter to reduce the moisture level
+	+ Building-supplied compressed air is fed through a membrane dryer (DM08G-19KA-N) to reduce the moisture level
+   	+ Each compartment contains a sensor unit which monitors temperature, humidity and door open status
+   		+ Door sensors make sure flushing is only active while the compartments are closed
+   	+ Five electronic valves direct the flow of pressured air to each compartment
    	+ Dried air is distributed to five compartments: two drawer compartments, and three printer compartments
-   	+ Home Assistant integration controls the humidity setpoints for the drawer compartments and the printer enclosures
+   	+ Home Assistant integration controls the humidity setpoints for the drawer compartments (typically 12%) and the printer enclosures (typically 20%)
++ One filament storage drawer with two compartments
+	+ A pre-existing drawer is supplemented with a transparant PMMA enclosure for convenient selection of materials with the lids closed
-   	+ A screen on the front of the drawer displays the current humidity, temperature and door sensors + flushing status
+	+ A screen mounted to the drawer displays the current humidity, temperature and door sensors + flushing status of all compartments
-   	+ Door sensors make sure flushing is only active while the compartments are closed
-+ Three printer enclosures with: vertical sliding doors; temperature, humidity and door sensors; dry air flushing; exhaust ventilation.
++ Three printer enclosures
-	+ The enclosure is made from aluminium extrusions with 3mm PMMA sheet walls.
-The vertical sliding doors are 5mm PMMA sheets, with 3D printed handles and latches.
+	+ vertical sliding doors for minimal obstruction from 5mm PMMA sheets, with 3D printed handles and latches.
- 	+ The sensors are connected to the same dried compressed air delivery system as the drawer compartments to optionally control humidity in the printer enclosures.
-This system only operates when the doors are closed.
 	+  The exhaust ventilation is connected to the building exhaust system and controlled via manual, 3D printed gate valves.
+	+ The enclosure is made from aluminium extrusions with 3mm PMMA sheet walls

 ```
 .